ibm-watson-iot/iot-nodejs/README.md

 Connect
 -------

-Connect to the Internet of Things Foundation by calling the *connect* function
+Connect to the IBM Watson Internet of Things Platform by calling the *connect* function

 ``` {.sourceCode .javascript}